 Using collaborative digital collaging as a tool for expressing individual and collective thoughts and feelings surrounding social issues, current crises, and our collective future.
 Displayed are the outcome of the workshop where students responded to the 2021 winter storm in Texas that left many Texans without power as the electrical grid failed.

-Done with students at the University of Houston
+Image credits to students in the Design Activism course at the University of Houston